-What is Heterosexuality?
+What Is Heterosexuality?

 Although the definition of heterosexuality seems straightforward, there is still significant debate about what exactly constitutes heterosexuality.
 Sociologists, psychologists, and gender studies experts have debated whether heterosexuality is genetic like eye color or is an early tendency that is the result of both genes and environment.
 In the latter scheme, heterosexuality would be similar to liking sweets or preferring a certain kind of movie.
-Some opponents of homosexual rights have argued that sexual orientation is a choice—as implied in the term “sexual preference”—but this view has been largely rejected.
+Some have argued that sexual orientation is a choice—as implied in the term “sexual preference”—but this view has been largely rejected.

 Biologist Alfred Kinsey developed the Kinsey Scale after conducting intensive studies of sexual practices.
 He emphasized that sexuality is a continuum rather than a dichotomy between two preferences.
 The scale runs from zero to six, with zero being exclusively heterosexual and six being exclusively homosexual.